gperdrizet/llm_detector/setup_notes.md

 pip install celery
 ```

-While first playing around with Celery, a depreciation warnings were encountered:
+While first playing around with Celery, a depreciation warning was encountered:

 ```text
 PendingDeprecationWarning: The broker_connection_retry configuration setting will no longer determine